Winnguyen1511/projectECE485/README.md

         mode 2 is similar to mode 1, but it also prints communication message with L2 cache.
 - If you want to delete all log file:
         make clear
 - After running the file, the result log file should be like this:

 ![log](img/log.png)
+## Troubleshoot
+- If there is any trouble, please feel free to contact with me via email: khoanguyen1507vn@gmail.com.

+## Hope you like this !!!